High School Student Checklist

 Step 4 COMPLETE THE HIGH SCHOOL PERMIT TO ATTEND

-Complete the High School Permit to Attend Form, available online.
+Complete the High School Dual Enrollment form, available online.
 Make sure all signatures are included: Student, Parent, and High School Counselor and Principal and bring it in person to the Admissions and Records Office.
 If any signatures are missing, you will not be able to register for classes.

-- A High School Permit to Attend Form is needed each term you wish to enroll in college courses while you are in high school.
+- A High School Dual Enrollment form is needed each term you wish to enroll in college courses while you are in high school.

 - You may only register or add courses that are listed on your Permit to Attend Form.
 If you wish to add a class not listed on the Permit to Attend Form, you must complete another form.

 - If you are enrolling in a PE course, you must obtain an add card from the instructor on the first day of class, along with a signature from the Dean of Physical Education.